Choosing the Right Light for Your Living Room

 4. Don’t Illuminate the Entire Face

 Even light across the whole face can look flat and artificial.
-Mix ambient light with softer accent lighting - such as from side lamps or wall sconces - to create a more natural, balanced look.
+Mix ambient light with softer accent lighting, such as from side lamps or wall sconces.
+This creates a more natural, balanced look.

 5. Showcase Smartly

 If you have a bookshelf, art, or a display cabinet, light it thoughtfully.
-Use recessed spotlights, mini track lights, or LED strip lights above or below shelves to draw attention to your décor without overexposing it.
+Use recessed spotlights, mini track lights, or LED strip lights above or below shelves.
+This draws attention to your décor without overexposing it.

 Recommended Light Types for Living Rooms